Viktoriia-code/portfolio-v3/cv.md

 * My email: beloborodova.viktoriia@gmail.com

 ## About me
 As an employee, I’m well-organized, detail-oriented and highly motivated to learn more.
+In the future I want to be a Front-End developer.

 ## Education
 1. Course Web-developing (HTML, CSS, JS)